ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 ![](../../assets/docs/governance/attestationstation/attestations.png)

-#### What can attestations in the AttestationStation be used for?
+#### What do we plan to use attestations for?

+The first use case for attestations is to create sybil resistant identity that can power [non-plutocratic governance](https://vitalik.ca/general/2021/08/16/voting3.html).

+Longer term, this open-source primitive can be used for a variety of sybil-resistant applications including on-chain credit scoring / under collateralized loans.

+#### How do we plan to go from attestations to sybil-resistant identity?

 Attestations in the AttestationStation are on-chain and can be used by other smart contracts in a variety of applications.
 Instead of having a single entity owning user data and identity, the AttestationStation is a graph of peer-to-peer (p2p) attestations.

+The first step to get from attestations to sybil-resistant identity is to grow the number of attestations in the AttestationStation.
+To do that, we are taking a two pronged approach by growing the number of:
+    * Trusted attestations: These attestations are made by organizations like Gitcoin, DegenScore, Otterspace, etc. attest about individual community members.
+    * Social attestations: These are attestations from one address about another.
+Eg zain.eth says kathy.eth is a colleague, kathy.eth says will.eth is a friend, etc.

 ![](../../assets/docs/governance/attestationstation/network.png)

-We can then take the graph of p2p attestations from the AttestationStation and run computations like EigenTrust over the set of data to derive identity sets on top of a purely subjective web of trust.
+Anyone can then take the graph of p2p attestations from the AttestationStation and run computations like EigenTrust over the set of data to derive identity sets on top of a purely subjective web of trust.

 ![](../../assets/docs/governance/attestationstation/eigan.png)

 To build a robust, trustworthy identity network, these computations will be run iteratively.
 We can start with a purely subjective web of trust, and use that starting point to derive a larger web of trust, and so on — we can begin to establish a credibly neutral reputation that is entirely peer-to-peer.
-This open-source primitive can be used for a variety of sybil-resistant applications including voting, reputations / credit scores, reviews, and more.

 #### How is the AttestationStation different from other attestation products?